CrossRef/event-data-user-guide/event-data-manual.md

 Sometimes these relationships come and go.
 For example, in Wikipeida, an edit can result in the removal of a reference from an article.
 In fact, we often see a history of references being added and removed as the result of a series of edits and sometimes reversions to previous versions.

 The removal of a relation in Wikipedia doesn't constitute the removal of an Event, it means a new event that records that the relation was removed.

+## Landing Pages in Depth {#in-depth-landing-pages}

+For context please see [Content Items, URLs, Persistent Identifiers and DOIs](#concept-items-urls-dois).

+### Component DOIs

+### Conflicting Landing Pages

+### Conflict Resolution

+## Artifact: DOI-URL list

+This Artifact is a mapping of DOIs to the

+## Artifact: URL-DOI list

+## DOI Reversal Service #{in-depth-doi-reversal}

+The DOI Reversal Service converts Landing Pages back into DOIs so they can be used to identify Items.
+It uses a variety of techniques including:

+ - looking up the Landing Page in the `url-doi` Artifact mapping.
+ - searching for a valid DOI embedded in the URL
+ - looking up SICIs embedded in the URL
+ - looking in the HTML metdata of the URL to see if a DOI is supplied

+The process of DOI Reversal is not perfect and it will never be possible to match 100%.

 ## Sources in Depth {#in-depth-sources}